 Roger Hertog is the president of the Hertog Foundation, and chairman emeritus of Tikvah.
 One of the founding partners of the investment research and management firm Sanford C. Bernstein & Co., which he joined in 1968, Mr. Hertog served as the firm’s President before its merger with Alliance Capital Management in 2000.
 In 2006, he retired from the successor company, AllianceBernstein, and is currently vice-chairman emeritus.
 An alumnus of the City College of New York, Mr. Hertog was previously chairman of The New-York Historical Society and The Manhattan Institute; he has also served on the boards of the American Enterprise Institute, the New York Philharmonic, the New York Public Library, the Thomas Jefferson Foundation, and the Washington Institute for Near-East Policy.
 In 2007, Mr. Hertog was awarded the Medal of the National Endowment for the Humanities in recognition of his philanthropic efforts.
 In 2010, he received the William E. Simon Prize for Philanthropic Leadership.

-Elliott Abrams is the chairman of the Tikvah Fund, as well as chairman of the Vandenberg Coalition and senior fellow for Middle Eastern studies at the Council on Foreign Relations.
-He served as Special Assistant to the President and NSC Senior Director for the Near East and North Africa in the first term of George W. Bush, and as Deputy Assistant to the President and Deputy National Security Advisor in the administration of President George W. Bush, where he supervised U.S. policy in the Middle East for the White House, and as Special Representative for Iran and Venezuela in the administration of President Donald Trump.
-He also served as an Assistant Secretary of State in the Reagan administration.
-A member of the United States Commission on International Religious Freedom and of the U.S. Holocaust Memorial Council, Mr. Abrams teaches U.S. foreign policy at Georgetown University’s School of Foreign Service.
+Elliott Abrams is the chairman of the Tikvah Fund, as well as chairman of the Vandenberg Coalition and senior fellow for Middle Eastern Studies at the Council on Foreign Relations in Washington, D.C..
+He served as Special Assistant to the President and NSC Senior Director for the Near East and North Africa in the first term of George W. Bush, and as Deputy Assistant to the President and Deputy National Security Advisor in the second term.
+In the Trump administration he served in the State Department as Special Representative for Iran and for Venezuela.
 He is the author of Undue Process, Security and Sacrifice, and Faith or Fear (1997), and Tested by Zion (2013), and writes widely on U.S. foreign policy with special focus on the Middle East and the issues of democracy and human rights.
 His most recent book is Realism and Democracy: American Foreign Policy After the Arab Spring.